Basit-Arif/Basit-Arif/Readme.md

 👋 Hi there.I'm Abdul Basit,
-:pill: My interest lie in learning math, programming, data science, and read about new technologies
+:pill: My interest lie in math, programming, data science, and read about new technologies
 :bulb: I’m currently Working on **Breast Cancer** detection as of my Final year project

 <!---